voucherifyio/voucherify-openapi/docs/guides/implementation_blueprint/data-synchronization.md

 #### Creating and updating customers via the API

 If you want to keep your customers database in up to date with Voucherify, create a customer in Voucherify every time a new user is added to your database.
-Use the [Create customer API method](ref:create-customer) to upsert customer data.
+Use the [Create customer](ref:create-customer) API endpoint to create customer data.

+To update customer data, use [Update customer](ref:update-customer) API endpoint.
+The [Create customer](ref:create-customer) API endpoint can be also used to update customer data.

 <!-- Simply repeat the endpoints? -->